semperos/beeswax/README.md

 Concatenative language for dynamic platforms.

+Goals:

-Goal: Be trivially portable to dynamically-typed, garbage-collected platforms.
+* Be trivially portable to dynamically-typed, garbage-collected platforms.
+* Be interruptable.
+A program can run to a certain point, stop, then pick up on a different system.

+## Design Thoughts

+* Each word could have a set of functionality tags that indicate, at a system level, what the word does, needs access to, etc. (think GUI vs. headless environment, for example)

 ## License